Top 10 Best Sites

 The study was co-authored by Isabel MP Leal and Alex Carballo-Diéguez, of the HIV Center for Clinical and Behavioral Studies.

-While most participants indicated said dating sites helped them better understand and accept their attractions, others said they had been negatively impacted due to their use.
+While most participants indicated said dating sites and apps helped them better understand and accept their attractions, others said they had been negatively impacted due to their use.

-Some revealed becoming hooked on such sites, while one participant complained it was keeping him indoors too much.
+Some revealed becoming hooked on online dating, while one participant complained it was keeping him indoors too much.

 However, most reported a positive experience with online dating that seemed to help them grow in their understanding and self-worth.